adamaharony/secret-santa/README.md

 # secret-santa

-This cross platform app was made with [Electron](https://electronjs.org).
+This cross-platform app was made with [Electron](https://electronjs.org).
 It randomly chooses people to play the secret santa game.